sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.1.1 =
+* Including page/post title in default tweet text is optional

 = 1.1.0 =
 * Allows you to choose the size of share and link buttons
 * CSS uses ID instead of class to better protect against theme interference